 We come to the table with all these cares and concerns built into our DNA.
 As I like to say, “Home Is Everything.”

-Energy auditing is a growing field (see job offerings here) and A. Tamasin Sterner (pictured here), a well-respected energy expert and teacher, is offering a five-day energy audting course Oct.
-10 to 14, 2011, FOR WOMEN ONLY at her center in Montana.
+Energy auditing is a growing field (see job offerings here) and A. Tamasin Sterner (pictured here), a well-respected energy expert and teacher, is passionate about women entering the field.
+Check her out at Pure Energy Coach.

 This is a step toward becoming a BPI-accredited auditor, or a way to get CEU credits if you’re already accredited.